Bus Accident Lawyers in Augusta

 To discuss your case with a Chris Hudson Law Group lawyer during a free consultation, call us today at (706) 690-4613 or fill in our contact request form.
 One of our bus accident lawyers will review the circumstances of the collision and determine whether you have legal options for recovering compensation.

 Buses crash for similar reasons that cars, trucks, and motorcycles do.
 Human error is a common cause of accidents involving buses.
 The driver must follow all signs and signals and pay attention to the other vehicles around them.
 If they don’t know how to respond to an emergency or navigate poor conditions correctly in their large vehicle, they could lose control of the bus and crash.

 The most common causes of bus accidents are:

 - Adverse weather conditions

 - Sudden or improper braking

 - Running a red light or stop sign

 - Failing to check blind spots before changing lanes

-If you were injured in an accident while riding a bus or in another vehicle the bus ran into, the bus driver or bus company could become responsible for the expenses you incurred.
+If you were injured in an accident while riding a bus or were in another vehicle a bus ran into, the bus driver or bus company could become responsible for the expenses you incurred.
 It’s their responsibility to avoid causing injuries to others.
 If their actions contributed to the collision in any way, you could seek compensation for your medical treatment, property damage, and other costs.